synoa/genisys.archetype/README.md

+# Purpose

+This is the basis-archetype for all Microservices developed at Synoa.

-# How to use
+# How to

-First execute `mvn clean install` in this directory.
-Then, in the directory of your choice, execute `mvn archetype:generate -DarchetypeGroupId=de.synoa.genisys -DarchetypeArtifactId=archetype -DarchetypeVersion=1.0.0`.
+## Basic

+* Clone this repository
+* Go into "genisys.archetype"
+* Execute `mvn clean install`
+* Generate your Microservice by executing `mvn archetype:generate -DarchetypeGroupId=de.synoa.genisys -DarchetypeArtifactId=archetype`

+## Extended

+You can find an extended how to on our [internal confluence](https://synoagmbh.atlassian.net/wiki/spaces/GENISYS/pages/1971278/How+to+create+a+Synoa+Microservice).